certainty/certainty/README.md

 I’m a backend guy and have worked on many services and platforms during my career.

 I think it’s fair to say that I’m much better at building infrastructure, platforms and developer tooling, than user-facing products.
 As it’s quite common in our industry, I’ve gone into management, stayed there for a while, and circled back into an IC role.
 I have learned a ton in each of those areas and like to think that this made me overall well-rounded.
 I enjoy learning new things, and exploring new areas, which I can approach with a beginner's mindset.
-If found that this keeps me grounded, humble and engaged.
+I found that this keeps me grounded, humble and engaged.

 Head over to my **[CV](https://david.krentzlin.me/cv)** for all the details, or look at my three most recent positions here: